 Other than my complaint about pictures (not screenshots), I can even read my email on Browser.
-I could not get E-Mail app to work with Gmail maybe because of the account security.
+I could not get the E-Mail app to work with Gmail maybe because of my account security.

 From: Google (email@example.com) Date: Sat, Aug 31, 2019 at 2:48 PM Subject: Security alert for your linked Google Account To: ********@gmail.com Your account ********@foobar.com is listed as the recovery email for ********@gmail.com.
 Don't recognize this account?
 Click here New sign-in to your linked account ********@gmail.com Your Google Account was just signed in to from a new KaiOS device.
 You're getting this email to make sure it was you.
 Check activity You can also go directly to myaccount.google.com/alert You received this email to let you know about important changes to your Google Account and services. ® 2019 Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA

-Other providers likes Yahoo do although it sees Firefox OS and not KaiOS.
+Other online email providers like, Yahoo display properly although the latter sees device as Firefox OS and not KaiOS.

 Date: Sat, Aug 31, 2019 at at 9:19 PM Subject: Unexpected sign-in attempt To: <********@********.***> Hi ********, ********@yahoo.com Someone on an unrecognized device attempted to sign in to your Yahoo account.
 This sign in attempt was made on: Device firefox mobile, firefox os When September 06, 2019 at 6:19 AM Where* New York, United States IPx.xxx.xxx.xxx If this was you, you're all set!
 Didn't sign in recently?
 Review your account activity and remove the devices and apps that you don't recognize. https://login.yahoo.com/account/activity Thanks, Yahoo We will never ask you for your password in an email.
 If you don't trust a link in an email, go directly to the normal sign in page via yahoo.com. *Location is approximate based on the IP address it originated from.

-One little issue that drives me crazy accessing my email in Browser is to logging again periodically.
+One little issue that drives me crazy accessing my email in Browser is to authenticating much too often.
 I understand having to log in to 802.11 every time I move from one network to another (home to work and vice versa).

-Maybe I am too much of a nerd, but I really like KaiOS 2.5.
-By the way, if anyone wants to know why I get so excited about this technology, I like old technology.
+Maybe I am too much of a nerd, but I really like KaiOS 2.5 and my $20Alcatel A405DL.
+By the way, if you are wondering why I get so excited about this archaic phones, I like most old technologies (hence VintageOS).
 It has a retro look and feel.

 As with most mobile phones, there is no installation.
-There is no way for user to flash the ROM unless rooting it.
-As with other mobile devices, updates are pushed via firmware flash.
+There is no way for users to flash the ROM unless rooting it.
+As with other mobile devices, updates are pushed via firmware flashing.

-As per the documentation to make apps for KaiOS in their website, any website can become an app.
+As per the documentation to make apps for KaiOS, any website can become an app.
 I am currently making the proper changes to VintageOS.
 If this works, the next project will be a game.